godwokenrises/godwoken/docs/optimistic-rollup.md

 We take a look at the process of reverting.
 Firstly, we define a security assumption: after an attacker submits a bad block to the Rollup, during the `WITHDRAW_TIMEOUT` blocks, there always a validator can successfully challenge the invalid block and start the reverting process.
 We would talk about what happens if our security assumption failed later.

 We assume a bad block B is on the Rollup, and we already get a challenging proof cell.
 A validator can then send a revert request: `(B.number, challenge proof cell)` to the state validator contract.
-The state validator verifies the challenge proof cell and set the rollup status to `reverting`, create an extra revert cursor `last_valid_number = B.number - 1` in the state validator cell, and update the global state `global_state.account = last_valid_block.post_account`.
+The state validator verifies the challenge proof cell and set the rollup status to `reverting`, create an extra revert cursor `last_valid_number = B.number - 1` in the Rollup cell, and update the global state `global_state.account = last_valid_block.post_account`.

 In the `reverting` status, the Rollup can't do anything other than continue to revert the rollup chain; to continue the reverting process, we need to resubmit layer2 blocks from the `last_valid_number + 1` to the `tip`, which is the last block of the Rollup.
 We do this because a block may process a deposition request after the bad block B, so if we simply revert all account state the depositor won't get the money, we must replay the deposition request to mint tokens for the depositor.